marcelluethi/dimwit/DOCKER.md

-# Docker Setup for Shapeful
+# Docker Setup for DimWit

-This directory contains Docker configuration for running the Shapeful project with NVIDIA GPU support, Python, and JAX.
+This directory contains Docker configuration for running the DimWit project with NVIDIA GPU support, Python, and JAX.

 ## Prerequisites